primait/amqpx/README.md

 =========

 ## About
-A simple AMQP library based on [official elixir amqp client](https://hex.pm/packages/amqp) Written to prevent duplicated and boilerplate code to handle all the lifecycle of the amqp connection.
+A simple Amqpx library based on [official elixir amqp client](https://hex.pm/packages/amqp) Written to prevent duplicated and boilerplate code to handle all the lifecycle of the amqp connection.
 Write your publisher or consumer and forget about the rest!

 ## Installation